Titi Robin: Les Trois Frères

-Titi Robin while still with Hameed Khan, a duet which highlights melodic and rhythmic improvisational duels, meets Brittany singer, Erik Marchand, who incarnates in his opinion the rich traditional popular culture of Titi Robin's own home region.
+Titi Robin while still with Hameed Khan, a duet which highlights melodic and rhythmic improvisational duels, meets Brittany singer, Érik Marchand, who incarnates in his opinion the rich traditional popular culture of Titi Robin's own home region.
 Together they develop a repertoire enlisting quarter-tones modes, Eastern modal improvisation based on taqsîm, and Gwerz, the ancient monophonic lamentation which the singer along with Yann fanch Kemener is at the time one of the heirs.
-Ocora Radio France commissioned a recording - "An Henchou Treuz" (1990) - which won the Grand Prix de l'Académie Charles Cros, a fitting beginning of the collaboration of the two duos that will eventually form the "Trio Erik Marchand", most of the repertoire composed and arranged by Titi Robin.
+Ocora Radio France commissioned a recording - "An Henchou Treuz" (1990) - which won the Grand Prix de l'Académie Charles Cros, a fitting beginning of the collaboration of the two duos that will eventually form the "Trio Érik Marchand", most of the repertoire composed and arranged by Titi Robin.
 This out of the ordinary formation - a Brittany singer, an Arabic lute player and an Indian tablâ specialist (for the record, it is their photography that illustrates the first article on "world music" in the Encyclopedia Universalis) - will travel internationally: from the Womad festivals to stages specialized in contemporary music, passing by the Théâtre de la Ville in Paris, Quartz in Brest, not to mention the jazz venues who acclaim their innovative approach to improvisation.
 Their international tours take them from Quebec to Houston, from Marrakech to Bir Zeit.
-The first album under the name of "Trio Erik Marchand" appeared in 1991: An Tri Breur (three brothers) (Silex).
-In the early 2000, the Trio Erik Marchand performed periodically, with Keyvan Chemirani at the percussions.
+The first album under the name of "Trio Érik Marchand" appeared in 1991: An Tri Breur (three brothers) (Silex).
+In the early 2000, the Trio Érik Marchand performed periodically, with Keyvan Chemirani at the percussions.